Blog

 Danielle Goad

-Danielle Goad is the Manager of Specright Network, a Spec-First Marketplace that enables true end-to-end traceability for all supply chain partners.
-Danielle has held roles across departments at Specright including Project Manager on the Customer Success team and Strategic Program Manager/Academia Manager on the Partnerships team.
-She leverages her diverse Specright experience to guide the product roadmap, head the Network Beta Program, and manage the Spec Assist & Spec Squad teams.
+Danielle Goad is the Senior Manager of Strategic Projects (Office of the CEO) at Specright.
+Danielle has held roles across departments at Specright including Customer Success, Product, and Strategic Partnerships.
+She leverages her diverse Specright experience to drive internal strategic initiatives, guide the product roadmap for Specright Network, and manage the Spec Assist & Spec Squad digitization services.
 Prior to Specright, Danielle graduated from California Polytechnic State University - San Luis Obispo with her undergraduate in Industrial Technology and Packaging - focused on supply chain.

 Explore More Topics